2025 Entertainment Schedule

-The Italian Festival features a variety of traditional Italian and contemporary music.
-Check out our 2023 Entertainment Schedule below:
+The Italian Festival features a variety of traditional Italian and contemporary music!

 Italian Cultural Activities

-The Italian Festival’s marketplace of artisanal Italian decorative and home goods, as well as authentic Italian food is located in the La Piazza area adjacent to the church.
+The Italian Festival’s marketplace of artisanal Italian decorative and home goods had a few remaining treasures available for you!
+Look for these sales of imported Italian home decor, accessories, jewelry, and more at the shared cultural tent located in the La Piazza area adjacent to the church.
+Stop by our Cultural Activities Tent on Wednesday, Thursday, and Saturday (days tentative).
 Don’t miss the one-of-a-kind offerings!

 Cultural Activities Tent

-A number of activities will be held at the Cultural Activities Tent adjacent to Il Mercato.
+A number of activities will be held at the Cultural Activities Tent next to the church in the La Piazza area!
 These include:

-• Home Winemakers Competition: The Home Winemakers Competition returns on Sunday, 6/11.
-Registration/bottle drop off from 1-2:3oPM, with competition beginning at 3PM, at the tent adjacent to the Il Mercato.
+• 2025 Home Winemakers Competition: The Home Winemakers Competition returns on Sunday, 6/8.
+Registration/bottle drop off from 1-2:3oPM, with competition beginning at 3PM, at the tent on the side of the church in the La Piazza area.
 Featuring categories for white wine, red wine, and cordials, all are welcome to participate.
-Access the competition entry form here
+Click here for the entry form!

 Category: White